breatheco-de/content/src/content/how-to/regex-for-whitespaces.md

 # Testing 'https://4geeks.com/how-to': No whitespace found in the URL.
 ```

+You can find more articles related to this topic in[ 4Geeks](https://4geeks.com/).
 Hope you enjoyed the reading and keep on the Geek side!